HubbbaBubbba/CISPAPA-GROUP2-ANIMALS/README.md

 # Connect your DB to this code
 1) Clone this repo onto local environment
+2) Remember to `npm i dotenv`
+- This will create a secret environment within the codespace
+- Once installed type `touch .env`
+  - Ethan is the only one with access to URI password
-2) Change DataBase and Collections names within the code to match personal MongoDB
+4) Change DataBase and Collections names within the code to match personal MongoDB

 ```javascript
   app.get('/update', async (req, res) => {